jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

         - or ReceiveMessageWaitTimeSeconds property on message send
     - Delay Queue
         - configure to have messages invisible for set time at the beginning of their life
-        - or, on msg send can set delay time
+        - or, on msg send, can set delay time
     - SQS extended client - s3 storage for larger msgs
     - FIFO queue
         - same kind of queue just with more integrity